Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.

+> [!NOTE]
-   > **Note** - This may take a while to complete as it executes three commands: `azd package` (packages a deployable copy of your application), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
+> This may take a while to complete as it executes three commands: `azd package` (packages a deployable copy of your application), `azd provision` (provisions Azure resources), and `azd deploy` (deploys application code).
 You will see a progress indicator as it packages, provisions and deploys your application.

 3. Select suitable [VS Code workspace](https://code.visualstudio.com/docs/editor/workspaces).
 We suggest [bicep](workspaces/azd-bicep.code-workspace) as it is the default for Azure Developer CLI.
 4. `cd app-service-javascript-sap-cloud-sdk-quickstart/src/api`